R3 – Research, Reviews, Recommendations

 Yes.
 We screen products in the health & wellness category for known endocrine disruptors, heavy metals, PFAS, and harmful phthalates.
 Only products that meet our baseline Toxicological Standard are eligible for recommendation.

 Never.
 R3 is completely independently funded.
-We purchase the products we test or evaluate them through unbiased clinical research.
+We research and evaluate products through unbiased analysis and clinical research.
 Brands cannot pay to alter their scores or rankings in our health & wellness guides.

 Unlike traditional review sites that focus mostly on features or user reviews, we lead with toxicology and pediatric science.
 We translate complex safety data into actionable health & wellness recommendations for busy parents.